jaimebv/EDF-Port-FreeRTOS/README.md

 ---
 ## 🔧 Exposing EDF Monitoring APIs

-In addition to the core scheduler changes, you can expose two helper APIs to query task period and deadline at run‐time without modifying `task.c` with `printf`:
+In addition to the core scheduler changes, you can expose two helper APIs to query task period and deadline at run‐time:

 ### 1. `xTaskGetPeriod()`